MattRoss34/spring-cloud-config/README.md

 ------ | -------- | -----------
 spring.cloud.config.enabled | boolean | Enable/disable the usage of remote properties via a Spring Cloud Config Server.
 Properties Inherited from [cloud-config-client](https://www.npmjs.com/package/cloud-config-client) | |
-name | String | The application name to be used for reading remote properties. endpoint | String | The url endpoint of the Spring Cloud Config Server. label | String | The cloud config label to use. rejectUnauthorized | boolean | default = true: if false accepts self-signed certificates
+name | String | Optional - The application name to be used for reading remote properties.
+Alternatively, if not provided here, this must be specified in your application.yml. endpoint | String | The url endpoint of the Spring Cloud Config Server. label | String | The cloud config label to use. rejectUnauthorized | boolean | default = true: if false accepts self-signed certificates